 3. Click “Submit” at the bottom of the application.
 A confirmation page will display, indicating that you have successfully submitted your application.
 If you encounter any technical issues with the application site, please contact webmaster Ken Koziol at email@example.com.

 4. Ensure that your recommender submits the one required Letter of Recommendation by 5 p.m.
 (PST) on February 9, 2017.

 - To improve your chance of acceptance into the program, this should be written by someone who is familiar with your interests, abilities, and/or career goals, particularly related to science;

 - We prefer this letter come from a professor in a relevant science or engineering discipline;

-- Note: Alternatively, you may submit a letter of recommendation from a Graduate Student Instructor (GSI) but it must by co-signed by a relevant professor;
+- Note: Alternatively, you may submit a letter of recommendation from a Postdoc or Graduate Student Instructor (GSI) but it must by co-signed by a relevant professor;

 - Transfer Students: You may submit a letter from a professor from a previous university.